Man in the Mirror

-"Man in the Mirror" is a song by the American singer Michael Jackson.
+"Man in the Mirror" is a song by American singer Michael Jackson.
 It was written by Glen Ballard and Siedah Garrett and produced by Jackson and Quincy Jones.
 It was released in January 1988 as the fourth single from Jackson's seventh solo album, Bad (1987).
+The video consists of a montage of historical events and figures.

 In the US, "Man in the Mirror" became Jackson's ninth number-one single on the Billboard Hot 100 and was certified triple platinum.
 It was nominated for Record of the Year at the 31st Grammy Awards.
-It reached number 21 on the UK singles chart in 1988, and reached number 2 following Jackson's death in 2009.
-A remix was included on the soundtrack of Jackson's tribute tour Immortal, and an instrumental version was played at his memorial service.
+It reached number 21 on the UK singles chart in 1988, and reached number 2 there following Jackson's death in 2009.
+An instrumental version was played at Jackson's memorial service.

 Writing and recording

 "Man in the Mirror" was written by Glen Ballard and Siedah Garrett.
 Jackson's producer, Quincy Jones, invited Garrett to his home with a group of other songwriters and asked them to write material for Jackson's next album.
 Garrett recalled that Jones told the group: "I just want hits, that's all I want."

 Garrett took the brief to Ballard, her writing partner, who began playing a keyboard figure; Garrett wrote the lyrics.
 The two recorded a demo over the course of a week, with Garrett on vocals.
 Garrett delivered the tape to Jones, who called back a few hours later to tell her he approved.
 At Jackson's request, Garrett and Ballard wrote a longer middle eight and modified the lyrics.
 Jones enlisted the Andraé Crouch Choir to record gospel vocals.

 The song runs for 5 minutes and 19 seconds and the sheet music for the song shows the key of G major.
-After 2 minutes and 53 seconds, the key changes to A-flat major.
+After 2 minutes and 53 seconds, the key goes up a semitone, changing to A-flat major.

 Critical response

-When Ed Hogan of AllMusic reviewed the song, he called it "gentle."
-Jon Pareles of The New York Times noted that this song has "gospelly lift."
-Rolling Stones Davitt Sigerson thought that "Man in the Mirror" stands among the half dozen best things Jackson has done: "On 'Man in the Mirror,' a song he did not write, Jackson goes a step further and offers a straightforward homily of personal commitment: 'I'm starting with the man in the mirror/I'm asking him to change his ways/And no message could have been any clearer/If you wanna make the world a better place/Take a look at yourself and then make a change.
+Ed Hogan of AllMusic called it "gentle".
+Rolling Stones Davitt Sigerson thought it was one of Jackson's greatest works: "On 'Man in the Mirror,' a song he did not write, Jackson goes a step further and offers a straightforward homily of personal commitment".
+Jon Pareles of The New York Times called it a "catchy, uplifting piece of pop-gospel".
+He that it was "pseudopolitical ... an old phenomenon that has gone big time in the 1980s.
+Performers now love the moral high ground, and their listeners like to think they're filled with high-minded compassion."

-In 2009, Josh Tyrangiel from Time named "Man in the Mirror" among Jackson's ten best songs and "one of Jackson’s most powerful vocals and accessible social statements, not to mention the best-ever use of a gospel choir in a pop song".
-In 2017, ShortLists Dave Fawbert said the song contained "one of the greatest key changes in music history".
+In 2009, Josh Tyrangiel from Time named "Man in the Mirror" among Jackson's ten best songs and "one of Jackson's most powerful vocals and accessible social statements, not to mention the best-ever use of a gospel choir in a pop song".
+In 2017, ShortLists Dave Fawbert said it contained "one of the greatest key changes in music history".